Find Local Assistance to Pay Your Rent and Utility Bills

 Don’t Lose Your House or Apartment Because of Covid-19

 You may be eligible for grant assistance that doesn’t have to be paid back.

 The Housing Authority, on behalf of the City of Bakersfield and County of Kern, has a program to provide financial assistance for your rent and utility bills, including past-due bills.

 Rent and Utility Assistance is available for current and past-due bills

-Assistance from the Housing Authority is available from March 2020 to December 31, 2021, or sooner if funds run out.
+Assistance from the Housing Authority is available until September 30, 2025, or sooner if funds run out.
 If you are eligible, you may receive up to 12 months of assistance, plus an additional 3 months to help ensure you’re able to remain in your house or apartment.